versmc/cmpt-eigenex/README.md

 ## Summary
 This repository contains some extensions for [Eigen3](http://eigen.tuxfamily.org/index.php).

+## Features (my memorandum)
 - header only
 - c++11-like interface
 - Eigen-like interface
+- no json interface for Eigen (, which is separated to other repositories)
+- no dependence on my "cmpt/util.hpp"

 ## Contents